Halfway Houses Primary School is committed to safeguarding and promoting the welfare of all children entrusted to our

-We have one Designated Safeguarding Lead (DSL) and four Deputy Designated Safeguarding Leads (DDSL).
+We have one Designated Safeguarding Lead (DSL) and five Deputy Designated Safeguarding Leads (DDSL).
 They are:

 Lindsay Fordyce (HOS) - DSL

 Claire Michel (EYFS Lead) - DSL

 If you become concerned about the welfare of a child in the school, please contact either the DSL or a DDSL on: 01795 662875.

 If you have an urgent concern about a child in the community linked to something you have seen or heard please do not wait to contact a member of school staff but contact Children’s Social Care on: 03000 411111, out of hours 03000 419419.